Chart Color Schemes

 The level of residential development activity in Croydon Hills is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Croydon Hills averaged approximately one new dwelling approval per year.
-Over the past five financial years, from FY21 to FY25, an estimated six homes were approved, with one additional approval in FY26 to date.
-During this period, population has fallen, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+Croydon Hills averaged approximately one new dwelling approval per year based on AreaSearch analysis of ABS building approval numbers.
+Between financial years 2021 to 2025, an estimated six homes were approved, with one more in the current financial year 2026.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.

-The average expected construction cost value of new properties is $556,000, suggesting developers target the premium market segment with higher-end properties.
-In FY26, $34,000 in commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Greater Melbourne and nationally, Croydon Hills has significantly less development activity, which typically strengthens demand and prices for existing properties due to scarcity of new homes.
+The average construction cost value of new properties is $556,000, suggesting developers target the premium market segment.
+This financial year saw $34,000 in commercial approvals, reflecting a predominantly residential focus.
+Compared to Greater Melbourne and nationally, Croydon Hills has significantly less development activity, which typically strengthens demand and prices for existing properties.

-This lower activity reflects market maturity and possible development constraints.
-By 2041, AreaSearch's latest quarterly estimate projects Croydon Hills' population to grow by 325 residents.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+By 2041, Croydon Hills is projected to grow by 324 residents.
+At current development rates, housing supply may struggle to meet population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development